Jason Chery

-Jason Leon Chery (born May 31, 1985) is a former American football wide receiver in the Arena Football League for the Tampa Bay Storm.
+Jason Leon Chery (born May 31, 1985) is an American former football wide receiver in the Arena Football League for the Tampa Bay Storm.
 He was also a member of the Carolina Panthers and Pittsburgh Steelers in the National Football League.
 He played college football at the University of Louisiana at Lafayette.

-Early years
+Early life

 Chery was born in Boynton Beach and moved to Haiti as a child, returning to Delray Beach when he was 9 years old.
 He attended Spanish River Community High School.

 He lettered in football, track and wrestling.
 As a junior, he registered 1,375 rushing yards and 14 rushing touchdowns.
 As a senior, he rushed for 1,789 yards and 28 touchdowns.
 In track, he was a three-time district champion.